What causes the contamination of groundwater? All About Groundwater

 Landfills

-As we all know, landfills are the place to be for garbage disposals.
-While landfills are created to protect and prevent groundwater contaminants, they are ironically one of the potential sources of groundwater contamination.
+As we all know, landfills are places to dispose of garbage.
+While they are intended to protect and prevent groundwater contamination, they are ironically also a potential source of groundwater contamination.

 They may contaminate groundwater through seepages in cracked surfaces or the absence of protective layers in landfills.
-Due to this, harmful materials such as battery acid, paint, and household cleaners can reach the groundwater in one flow and contaminate it.
+As a result, harmful materials such as battery acid, paint, and household cleaners can contaminate the groundwater in one flow.

 Chemicals and Road Salts

-Since time immemorial, chemicals and road salts have always been a staple material along the streets.
-Sadly, they can be another source of groundwater contamination.
+Since immemorial, chemicals and road salts have long been staple street materials.
+Unfortunately, they can also be a source of groundwater contamination.

-This may include chemicals produced on lawns and farms, primarily to remove weeds and insects, as well as act as plant fertilizers.
-While other chemicals are used in residential homes and business establishments.
+This may include chemicals produced on lawns and farms to remove weeds and insects and act as plant fertilizers.
+At the same time, other chemicals are used in residential homes and business establishments.

 During rainy seasons, these chemicals seep down the ground and travel as far as the groundwater.
-On the other hand, road salts are used during the winter season to place melted ice on roads and prevent cars from sliding.
+In contrast, road salts are used during winter to melt ice on roads and prevent cars from sliding.

 Over time, the ice melts, while the salt gets carried off the road, which can slowly yet surely end up in groundwater.